-To model the two sphere system with the MSM, the goal is to uniformly populate the surface of a sphere with equidistant points, which is a well documented computer science problem.[21]
+To model the two-sphere system with the MSM, the goal is to uniformly populate the surface of a sphere with equidistant points, which is a well-documented computer science problem [21].
 Coincidentally, the most robust algorithms involve equal electrostatic repulsion of the points, which could be used to generate surface points for generic shapes in later research.
-For the current effort, a Golden Section Spiral distribution provides sufficiently uniform spacing of points.
-The sphere is divided into parallel bands of equal area, and points are placed along the spiral at successive longitudes such that their ratio is the most irrational golden ratio, resulting in the golden angle:
+For the current effort, a golden section spiral distribution provides sufficiently uniform spacing of points.
+The spiral divides the sphere into parallel bands of equal width, and points are placed along the spiral at successive longitudes separated by the golden angle

-$$\psi = \pi (3 - \sqrt{5}) \tag{6}$$
+$$\psi = \pi \left( 3 - \sqrt{5} \right). \tag{6}$$

-Figure 3 shows the resulting sphere population for n = 4, 10 and 30 spheres.
+Fig. 3 shows the resulting sphere population for n = 4, 10, and 30 spheres.